coin-or/CyLP/doc/source/index.rst

 \mathbb{R}^{m \times n}`.
 You can solve an LP using COIN-OR's CLP (https://projects.coin-or.org/Clp)\ ---an opensource project written in C++.
 Furthermore, if you demand some variables to be integer, then the problem is called a mixed-integer program (MIP).
-You may use CBC(https://projects.coin-or.org/Cbc) in combination with CGL(https://projects.coin-or.org/Cgl) to solve MIPs.
+CBC(https://projects.coin-or.org/Cbc) is used in combination with CGL(https://projects.coin-or.org/Cgl) to solve MIPs.

 CyLP is a Cython interface to COIN-OR's CLP, CBC, and CGL.
 At its most basic it